brongo/SAMUEL/README.md

 1. SAMUEL is cross-platform and open-source.
 It works on Windows and Linux.
 2. Supports extracting of .decl files and .entities files.
 3. When exporting a model, all of it's material2 .decl files are also exported.
-4. Successfully extracts some .LWO and texture types that VEGA doesn't support.
+4. Successfully extracts a few types of textures that VEGA doesn't support.
 5. Supports extracting non-streamed or modded textures - texture modders can now recover their source images.
 6. Has improved search functionality - can search with multiple keywords separated by spaces.
 7. Image files are exported using their full name with "$" modifiers (important for custom assets).